Chad VanGaalen: Soft Airplane

 VanGaalen's third studio album, Soft Airplane, was released 9 September 2008.
-Soft Airplane marked a significant change for Vangaalen's songwriting as, unlike previous Vangaalen releases (where songs were collected from a vast catalogue of previous home recordings), Soft Airplane was written within the two-year time span since Skelliconnection.
+Soft Airplane marked a significant change for Vangaalen's songwriting as, unlike his previous releases, where songs were collected from a vast catalogue of previous home recordings, Soft Airplane was written within the two-year time span since Skelliconnection.

 Soft Airplane garnered many favourable reviews internationally.
 It was both nominated for a Canadian Juno Award for Alternative Album of the Year and shortlisted for the 2009 Polaris Music Prize.
 Furthermore, the album maintained a #2 placement in Exclaim!'s Top Albums of 2008 and, upon release, spent 22 weeks on !earshot's Top 50.

-Vangaalen toured Soft Airplane extensively; performing live dates throughout North America, Europe, and the UK throughout 2008 and 2009.
-Vangaalen opted to tour with Flemish Eye label mates Women for many of his performances allowing him to utilize certain bandmembers as his backing band.
+Vangaalen toured Soft Airplane extensively, performing live dates throughout North America, Europe, and the UK throughout 2008 and 2009.
+Vangaalen opted to tour with Flemish Eye label mates Women for many of his performances, allowing him to utilize certain bandmembers as his backing band.

 In September 2009, to celebrate the success of Soft Airplane, Vangaalen released an accessory EP for free download.

-VanGaalen's song "Rabid Bits of Time", off of Soft Airplane, was featured in the trailer for the 2011 indie film Norman.
-His song "Bare Feet on Wet Griptape" was featured on the skateboarding video game Skate 3.
+VanGaalen's song "Rabid Bits of Time" from the Soft Airplane release was featured in the trailer for the 2011 indie film Norman, and the song "Bare Feet on Wet Griptape" was featured on the skateboarding video game Skate 3.